30ozSteak/ITADW/README.md

 - Ensure _Developer Mode_ is turned on
 - click Load Unpacked, select the downloaded file and add it to your extensions.

-You'll see the NO DM logo in your extension bar if it was installed correctly.
+You'll see the **NO DM** logo in your extension bar if it was installed correctly.
 Once you visit any of the supported websites, you'll be prompted with the red banner.

 # Contribute

-This project is very much in it's infancy but I can see it becoming a very powerful tool to curve and hopefully eventually prevent toxic behavior on the internet.
+This project is very much in it's infancy but I can see it becoming a very powerful tool to curve and eventually prevent toxic behavior on the internet.
 I'll be compiling a list of issues and future features over the next few days.

+- Fork this repo
+- Clone it to your local machine
+- Make a new feature branch, named accordingly
+- Make changes
+- Push to the repo
+- Click the Compare & Pull Request button
+- Click Create Pull Request

 # Adding websites for the extension to execute on

-Inside the `manifest.json` file is a `matches` array within `content_scripts`.
-Here you can add websites to have the extension respond to.
+Inside the `manifest.json` file is a `matches` array within `content_scripts` array. <br>
+Here you can add a URL to have the extension respond to.
 Regular expressions are permitted.
 Example: `https://*.github.com/*` matches all https websites that include `github.com` in their url

 # Credits